Residents ordered to evacuate after fire breaks out at a power plant in Central California

 Santa Cruz County Public Health officials advised residents to stay indoors, keep windows and doors closed, turn off ventilation systems and limit outdoor exposure.
 Santa Cruz is north of Monterey.

+On September 4, 2021, a malfunction at Moss Landing caused some battery damage.
+An investigation revealed the heat suppression system was accidentally triggered by low smoke from a faulty component, leading to water spraying on the battery storage areas and damaging about 7% of the batteries.
+There were no injuries, and the situation was managed without outside assistance, Vistra said in a 2022 statement on its investigative findings.

+In October 2023, following a fire at a different battery plant owned by other company, California Gov. Gavin Newsom signed a bill mandating battery storage facilities to implement safety and communication protocols to enhance safety measures.

-To assist evacuees, the Castroville Rec Center has been designated a temporary evacuation point, according to the sheriff’s office.
+To assist evacuees of the Thursday fire, the Castroville Rec Center has been designated a temporary evacuation point, according to the sheriff’s office.

 The National Weather Service Bay Area shared satellite images of the fire on X, highlighting visible heat signatures from the blaze.